kmitsutani/feeds2email/README.md

-# rss2email
+# [WIP] rss2email
-send mails of RSS feeds
+send mails of RSS feeds.
+planning to implement the filtering feature and make it pluggable.